astral-sh/uv/docs/reference/resolver-internals.md

 there are no general, fast algorithms.
 In practice, this is misleading for a number of reasons:

 - The slowest part of resolution in uv is loading package and version metadata, even if it's cached.
-- There are many possible solutions, but some are preferable than others.
-For example we generally prefer using the latest version of packages.
+- There are many possible solutions, but some are preferable to others.
+For example, we generally prefer using the latest version of packages.
-- Package's dependencies are complex, e.g., there are contiguous versions ranges — not arbitrary boolean inclusion/exclusions of versions, adjacent releases often have the same or similar requirements, etc.
+- Package dependencies are complex, e.g., there are contiguous versions ranges — not arbitrary boolean inclusion/exclusions of versions, adjacent releases often have the same or similar requirements, etc.
 - For most resolutions, the resolver doesn't need to backtrack, picking versions iteratively is